 Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 The status column represents a label designation for your item(s).
 It can be used to denote the status of a particular item or hold any other custom labeling for the item.
 Each status column is a collection of indexes and their corresponding labels.
-You can filter by, read, update, and clear the status column via the API.
+The API allows you to read, filter, create, update, and clear the status column.

 query {